mosajjal/blog/content/posts/2022-03-26-caddywiper.md

 CloseHandle
 ```

-This function looks to be looking into each particular file's ownership, and tries to get around some ACLs and "access denied" errors that it comes across.
+This function looks to be looking into each particular file's ownership and tries to get around some ACLs and "access denied" errors that it comes across.
 I would describe it as a basic way to try to make a file writable enough so it can destroy it.
-Although I didn't read each individual syslog to back that claim. `FUN_00401750` is the main carrier of this operation.
+Although I didn't read each individual syscall to back that claim. `FUN_00401750` is the main carrier of this operation.
 In `FUN_00401750`, we can see the following functions:

 ```
 LookupPrivilegeValueA